 A friend made an enemy

-The Night Court came to Adriata as guests and left as thieves.
-Tarquin offered Feyre warmth, a black-diamond necklace in thanks for what she did Under the Mountain, and the easy beginnings of friendship — while she and Amren stole the Summer Court's half of the Book of Breathings from its drowned temple.
-When the theft was discovered, Tarquin sent three blood rubies, one each to Rhysand, Feyre, and Amren: egg-sized, so pure they seem made of blood, the formal mark of a sworn enemy with a price on their head.
-He had been the only High Lord to see past Rhysand's villain mask and want to be his friend.
+We came to Adriata as guests and left as thieves, and we will be apologising about it forever.
+He gave Feyre warmth, a black-diamond necklace, the easy start of a friendship — while she and Amren lifted the Summer half of the Book of Breathings out of its drowned temple.
+When he found out, three blood rubies went out, one each to Rhys, Feyre, and Amren: egg-sized, so pure they look made of blood, a price on three heads.
+He was the only High Lord who looked past Rhysand's villain mask and wanted to be his friend.
+We knew.
+We always knew.

 His register